 The Board also monitors relative NAV total returns.
-These returns are calculated as on the previous page but using NAVs rather than share prices.
-This removes the effects of changes in the discounts/premiums at which shares trade, relative to NAVs, over which the Investment Adviser has no direct influence or control.
-The Board uses NAV total returns to measure the relative performance of the Investment Adviser and has a target of maintaining performance in the top quartile of this peer group.
+These returns are calculated as above but using NAVs rather than share prices.
+This removes the effects of changes in the discounts/premiums at which share prices trade, relative to NAVs, over which the Investment Adviser has no direct influence or control.
+The Board uses NAV total returns to measure the relative performance of the Investment Adviser.
+The Company has a target of maintaining performance in the top quartile of this peer group.